emintalhacelik/programming-exercises/README.md

 * Store examples for future reference

+## Authorize

+* Emin Talha Celik

 ## Notes

+* Please note that these projects were created by me as a first-year software engineering student; they are not large-scale projects, but were created purely for learning purposes.
-These codes are mainly for learning and experimentation, so they may be simple or incomplete.
+* In conclusion, these codes are mainly for learning and experimentation, so they may be simple or incomplete.

 Learning step by step 🚀